carlson-erik/react-text-editor/README.md

-# Granite
+# ElasticEditor

 Easy-to-reuse content editor for any React project.
-Allowing your users to create rich content is a complex problem and Granite solves it for you.
-Granite allows you to easily add user generated rich content to your product.
-Granite generates semantic, accessible, easily styled HTML for you and allows you to focus on your business.
+Allowing your users to create rich content is a complex problem and ElasticEditor solves it for you.
+ElasticEditor allows you to easily add user generated rich content to your product.
+ElasticEditor generates semantic, accessible, easily styled HTML for you and allows you to focus on your business.

 ## Features